nixcz/cisco-nexus-9300-evpn-fix/README.md

   %L2RIB-2-L2RIB_LOCAL_CONFIG_STATIC_MAC_PRESENT_AS_REMOTE_STATIC: Locally configured static MAC <MAC> in topology: <VLANID> already present as remote static

-These cryptic messages are saying: "Hey, I've just seen MAC locally which is learned as secure (on secured port) on another remote VTEP".
+These cryptic messages are saying: "Hey, I've just seen MAC locally, which is learned as secure (on the secured port) on another remote VTEP".

-**Local VTEP will learn a newly seen MAC on local port with higher priority and this record will never expire, until this is cleared manually.**
+**Local VTEP will learn a newly seen MAC on the local port with higher priority, and this record will never expire until this is cleared manually.**

  Diagram